DartCaller/web/README.md

 - helps you document components by providing a UI with all components and examples of how to use them
 - makes development faster since you can view and work on one tiny component in complete isolation instead of needing to render your whole website

-Again, my storybook is deployed for everyone to see under https://dartcaller.github.io/web
+Again, my storybook is deployed for everyone to see under https://dartcaller.github.io/web and I suffixed every Presentational Component with `Pure`.

 <a name="bug"/>